 Will Driving Ever Become Safe?

 From the media and often everyday experiences, it seems that driving has become even more perilous in the last few years than it was before.
 Is this true or is it all in our heads?
-Unfortunately, more and more people are injured or killed on Arkansas roadways with every passing year.
+Unfortunately, more and more people are injured or killed in car accidents on Arkansas roadways with every passing year.

 Do Americans Really Care About Safety on the Roads?